ibm-cloud-docs/citrix-netscaler-vpx/about-citrix-netscaler-vpx.md

 * Application firewall capabilities
 * Application security features
 * Virtual appliance running on dedicated hardware
-* Deployed like any other {{site.data.keyword.BluSoftlayer_notm}} server, with flexibility and availability in mind
+* Deployed like any other IBM Cloud server, with flexibility and availability in mind
 * Offered in bandwidth tiers: 10Mbps, 200Mbps, and 1000Mbps

-The {{site.data.keyword.vpx_full}} can be deployed on demand, in as little as 15 minutes, in any {{site.data.keyword.BluSoftlayer_notm}} data center around the world.
+The {{site.data.keyword.vpx_full}} can be deployed on demand, in as little as 15 minutes, in any IBM Cloud data center around the world.
 Several licensing models include the speed and features that you need, and offer the flexibility demanded by today's cloud solutions.
 This flexibility ensures a good fit for every use case, from small-to-medium implementations, all the way to larger enterprises.

-{{site.data.keyword.BluSoftlayer_notm}} offers the NetScaler VPX virtual appliance with full, unrestricted root access.
+IBM Cloud offers the NetScaler VPX virtual appliance with full, unrestricted root access.

 ## Application Security
 {: #application-security}